avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 -------

 *  DEM  (digital elevation model) as .asc file with `ESRI grid format <https://desktop.arcgis.com/en/arcmap/10.3/manage-data/raster-and-images/esri-ascii-raster-format.htm>`_
+..
+Note:: The spatial resolution of the DEM and its extent can differ from the result raster data.
+          Spatial resolution can also differ between simulations.
+If this is the case, the spatial resolution of the reference simulation results raster is used (default) or, if provided, the resolution specified in the configuration file (``cellSizeSL``) is used.
+          This is done to ensure that all simulations will be transformed and analyzed using the same spatial resolution.
 *  avalanche thalweg in LINES (as a shapefile named ``NameOfAvalanche/Inputs/LINES/path_aimec.shp``), the line needs to cover the entire affected area but is not allowed to exceed the DEM extent
 *  results from avalanche simulation (when using results from com1DFA,